Declaraciones sobre esclavitud moderna y transparencia en la cadena de suministro

 BURBERRY GROUP PLC STATEMENT

-As a global luxury retailer and manufacturer, with more than 10,000 employees, 449 retail locations and a supply chain touching the lives of thousands of people worldwide, we are acutely aware of our responsibilities as well as the opportunities to drive positive change.
+As a global luxury retailer and manufacturer, with more than 10,000 employees, 431 retail stores and a supply chain touching the lives of thousands of people worldwide, we believe in being socially and environmentally responsible.

-We published our second Modern Slavery Statement in June 2017 and over the past year have continued to increase the depth and breadth of our ethical trading programme, building further awareness and understanding throughout the business, delving deeper into our modern slavery risks and collaborating with cross-industry groups, such as the Business Against Slavery Forum, to target modern slavery.
+We published our third Modern Slavery Statement in June 2018 and over the past year have continued to increase the depth and breadth of our ethical trading programme, reviewing our policies, developing our due diligence efforts upstream in our supply chain, delving deeper into our modern slavery risks and continuing to collaborate with cross-industry groups, such as the Ethical Trading Initiative’s Modern Slavery Working Group and Business Against Slavery Forum, to target modern slavery.

 OUR BUSINESS AND SUPPLY CHAIN